muyangren907/flask_tg/readthedocs/concepts/chats-vs-channels.rst

 Chats vs Channels
 =================

-Telegram's raw API can get very confusing sometimes, in particular when it comes to talking about "chats", "channels", "groups", "megagroups", and all those concepts.
+dxdmgch's raw API can get very confusing sometimes, in particular when it comes to talking about "chats", "channels", "groups", "megagroups", and all those concepts.